drnoir/Papyrus3D-IF-Engine/README.md

 to install required packages in the root directory for building from /public

 ## Local testing
 open shell and generate key.
-This genearates a key for ssl for a year.
+This generates a key for ssl for a year.
 To regenerate run the command again.
 > openssl req -newkey rsa:2048 -new -nodes -x509 -days 3650 -keyout key.pem -out cert.pem

 ## Run Local dev server